 Imagine this scene: a man in the office, spending the day sending faxes, and calling clients on his flip phone, before heading to the CD shop to pick up the latest J-Pop release on the way home.
 Sounds like a scene from a time long gone, but for retro Japan it’s still a reality today.
 Here are some of the strange pieces of technology the country can’t seem to get rid of and why.

-Let’s kick off this little trek down technology memory land with arguably the most obsolete piece of corporate tech, the fax machine.
+Let’s kick off this little trek down technology memory lane with arguably the most obsolete piece of corporate tech, the fax machine.
 The invention of the PC should have all but killed the humble fax, but many offices, to the chagrin of foreigners and young people everywhere, rely on the humble facsimile.
 Banks, post offices, insurance companies, real estate agencies all love the paper-chewing machine.
 In 2016, favorite boy band SMAP even announced their disbanding by fax.
 But why?

 There are a number of theories as to why the fax is still a popular form of communication.
 Some say that the need for a hanko (personal stamp, like a signature) on official documents is the main culprit.
 Others blame the aging population, who may find uploading attachments a little too advanced.
 Whatever the case may be, it looks like this big hunk of ‘90s memorabilia is here to stay in industry office corners across the country.